Seattle Seahawks Should Pursue Adrian Peterson In NFL Free Agency

 A few of the teams that have come up in rumors surrounding Peterson have been the Green Bay Packers, Oakland Raiders, New York Giants, and even the New England Patriots.
 Peterson has been considering the option of taking a team-friendly deal with the Patriots to compete for a ring.
 There is also a chance that he will end up re-signing with the Vikings on a smaller contract.

 No matter what Peterson decides to do, he will have plenty of options to choose from.
 Seattle should strongly consider jumping in the mix.
-They have a need and he is the ideal fit for what their starting running back needs to be.
+They have a need, and he is the ideal fit for what their starting running back needs to be.

 Expect to hear the Seahawks attached to quite a few rumors when free agency opens up.
 Peterson may not end up being one of their targets, but he would certainly make a lot of sense for them.